UtrechtUniversity/researchcloud-items/docs/roles/anaconda.md

 Debain or RHEL/CentOS.

 ## Description
 The role follows the installation as explained on their official website.
 It install any required dependencies and then Anaconda itself.
-The installation is done individually for each user.
+The installation is done in a shared location and each user on the system is granted access rights to all necessary files.

 ## Variables
 * `anaconda_python_version`: The Python version to use for the Anaconda installation.
 Default: `3`.